talbergs/zbx-box/readme.md

 ~          # Chosen branch is added to worktree and upstream is set.
 ~  Optionally worktree path is put into z jump-path helper (see .env).
 ~ ~
  -N  --no-push      Workspace setup as usual - except new brach will NOT be pushed!
+ -Nn --no-validate  Workspace setup as usual - for local use only (implies --no-push).
 ```
 </details>
 <details>